-Young and old are invited to celebrate spring with the arrival of baby animals and the prepping of our fields at Old Sturbridge Village.
+Old Sturbridge Village invites young and old to celebrate spring with the arrival of baby animals and the preparation of our planting fields.
 Meet the Village’s cuddly, heritage breed newborns up-close and experience first-hand the responsibilities of raising animals on a farm in 1830.
 At the Freeman Farm, families will learn about 19th century agriculture practices and tools, as well as learn how they are applicable to today’s farmers and even backyard gardeners.
 Kids will even have a chance to try their hand at seasonal chores!

 All week during Family Farm Fest, guests will thrill at "meeting" Laura Ingalls Wilder, of the "Little House" series, as portrayed by historian Melanie Stringer.
 Stringer provides research-based, factual information about Wilder, her husband Almanzo, daughter Rose, and their family and friends.
 Her in-character answers to questions from the audience will reflect Ms. Wilder's known activities, tastes, opinions, experiences, beliefs, and manners.

-Massachusetts-based roots musician Hannah Rose Baker & Friends will perform on the weekend of April 15-16, presenting bluegrass, classic country music, and traditional Appalachian and English song.
-Legendary folk musician Jeff Warner will perform on the second weekend, April 22-23.
+Legendary folk musician Jeff Warner will perform on April 22-23.
 Warner is among the nation's foremost performer/interpreters of traditional music.
 His songs from the lumber camps, fishing villages and mountain tops of America connect 21st century audiences with the everyday lives and artistry of 19th-century Americans.